Volume conjectures for the Reshetikhin-Turaev and the Turaev-Viro invariants: An integrality conjecture for torus link complements

 \subsection{Calculations for some torus links}

-In this subsection, we will calculate $TV_r(M)$ for the complement of some torus links, including the unknot, the Trefoil knot, the Hopf link and the torus links $T_{(2,4)}$ and $T_{(2,6)}.$ To simplify the notation, for a link $L$ in $S^3,$ we let All the ideal triangulations used in this section are obtain by using Regina\,\cite{Reg} and SnapPy\,\cite{Sna}, and for simplicity, we will omit all the arrows on the edges and keep only the colors.
+In this subsection, we will rigorously calculate $\mathrm{TV}_r(M)$ for the complements of the unknot, the trefoil knot, the Hopf link and the torus links $T_{(2,4)}$ and $T_{(2,6)}$.
+As in the previous sections, for a link $L$ in $S^3$ we let All the ideal triangulations used in this section are obtained by using Regina \cite{Reg} and SnapPy \cite{Sna}, and for simplicity, we will omit the arrows on the edges and keep only the colors.